DenverArtMuseum/biophilia-pub/content/big-nature-big-art.md

 In a 2018 paper in the *International Review of Psychiatry*, Professor Peter Hendricks of the University of Alabama speculates that intense or “big” awe is transformative because it breaks down established patterns and narratives of self-concept.
 What’s left in their place are new valuations of the self and a profound sense of belonging and connection.
 “For those suffering from depression, end-of-life distress, or other conditions marked by rumination,” writes Hendricks, “attention diverted away from the self and toward the transcendent (e.g., family, community, the external universe, a belief system) is likely experienced as liberating if not sublime.”[^27]

-As Keltner and Haidt put in their 2003 paper, “awe-inducing events may be one of the fastest and most powerful methods of personal change and growth.”[^28]
+As Keltner and Haidt put in their 2003 paper, “Awe-inducing events may be one of the fastest and most powerful methods of personal change and growth.”[^28]

 Awe researcher Michelle Shiota at Arizona State University agrees, believing that awe opens a rare window of opportunity to change our belief systems about the world and about ourselves.
 In those moments of amazement, we can reconsider everything we thought we knew.
 We can form new allegiances and beliefs.
 But this isn’t always a good thing, she points out.
 Cult leaders, religious figureheads, celebrities, and politicians utilize the trappings of vastness and physical and moral beauty to gain or indoctrinate new followers.